arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapture/HOL.md

 <a name="Exercise2" />
 ###Exercise 2: Saving an Image in the Image Library###

-In this exercise you are going to use the capture feature of Windows Azure IaaS to create a new image based off of an existing virtual machine (the previously created one).
+In this exercise you are going to use the capture feature of Microsoft Azure IaaS to create a new image based off of an existing virtual machine (the previously created one).

 >**Note:** Before proceeding, ensure the **DC01** Virtual Machine is off.
 Wait until the sysprep finishes and turns off the Virtual Machine

 <a name="Ex2Task1" />
 #### Task 1: Saving an Image in the Image Library ####

-1. Open the Windows Azure Portal and click **Virtual Machines**.
+1. Open the Microsoft Azure Portal and click **Virtual Machines**.

 1. Select the Virtual Machine you prepared in the previous exercise.